 Massara has also served on the board of directors of Vote the Coast, the California Coastal Protection Network, and serves on the advisory board of Save the Waves Coalition and Project Kaisei.
-He is currently a Board member of CoastWalk, a nonprofit organization dedicated to establishment of the California Coastal Trail, and a support of the O’Neill Sea Odyssey (OSO), a nonprofit youth marine education organization.
+Mark is currently a Board member of CoastWalk/California Coastal Trails Association, a nonprofit organization dedicated to establishment of the California Coastal Trail, a Board member of Oceans4All, an ocean resources education initiative, and a supporter of the O’Neill Sea Odyssey (OSO), a nonprofit youth marine education organization.

 “Whether I’m working with surfers, farmers or Chumash Indians, I listen to them, go to their meetings and immerse myself in their perspective and genuinely empathize with their viewpoint,” states Massara.
 “It helps to walk a mile in someone’s shoes.”

-In April 2007, Massara and Sierra Club led a coalition of dozens of environmental organizations and thousands of coastal activists in the defeat of a multi-billion dollar proposal by BHP Billiton to construct a 14-story liquid natural gas terminal that would have been a floating industrial facility several miles off the Malibu-Oxnard area of Southern California.
+In April 2007, Massara and Sierra Club led a coalition of dozens of environmental organizations and thousands of coastal activists in the defeat of a multi-billion dollar proposal by BHP Billiton to construct a 14-story liquid natural gas terminal that would have been a floating toxic industrial hot spot several miles off the Malibu-Oxnard coastal area of Southern California.
 The victory, in which both the California State Lands Commission and the California Coastal Commission denied the project in separate hearings, is considered the Waterloo for LNG terminals along the California coast.

 In 2008, Massara, Sierra Club, California State Parks Foundation, dozens of organizations, and tens of thousands of activists won one of the biggest environmental victories in Southern California history by defeating the Orange County Transportation Corridor Agency’s proposal to construct a billion dollar 17-mile (27 km) toll road highway.
 The project would have cut through San Onofre State Park and endangered species habitat along San Mateo Creek, through sacred Native American sites and adjacent to one of America’s most famous surfing environments at Trestles Beach.
-Prior to the California Coastal Commission denying the project, Massara stated, “The TCA’s rich man’s highway to nowhere is the wrong road at the wrong time at the wrong place.”
+Prior to the California Coastal Commission denying the project, Massara stated, “The TCA’s rich man’s highway to nowhere is the wrong road at the wrong time in the wrong place.”